 Incentives and Tax Credits

 The federal solar tax credit, currently at 30%, can significantly lower your upfront costs.
 Many states and local governments also offer rebates or other financial incentives.
 These savings reduce the initial investment, meaning your solar panels pay for themselves more quickly.
-Without these, your payback period could be much longer.
+Without these, your payback period will be longer.

 Household Energy Consumption